ON THIS PAGE: You will learn about the different ways doctors use to treat people with meningioma. To see other pages

 There are possible long-term side effects that may occur years after treatment.
 A person may experience cognitive problems, including memory loss and a slow decline in intellectual performance.
 If the pituitary gland received radiation, there may be changes in hormonal levels.
 The pituitary gland is a small gland near the brain that releases hormones that control bodily functions.
-In these situations, patients should be evaluated by an endocrinologist, who is a doctor that specializes in hormones, glands, and the endocrine system of the body.
+In these situations, patients should be evaluated by an endocrinologist.
+An endocrinologist is a doctor that specializes in hormones, glands and the endocrine system of the body.
 How severe these side effects are depends on how much radiation was given and where in the brain it was used.
 While these side effects have become less severe with better technology and precision in radiation therapy, you should speak with your radiation therapist before treatment begins if you have any questions or concerns about the possible long-term side effects of radiation therapy.

 Systemic chemotherapy gets into the bloodstream to reach cancer cells throughout the body.
 Common ways to give chemotherapy include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).

 The goal of chemotherapy can be to destroy any tumor remaining after surgery, slow the tumor’s growth, or reduce symptoms.
-However, chemotherapy is rarely used to treat meningioma for the reasons outlined under Treatment overview (above), although researchers are studying this form of treatment.
-It is also important to keep in mind that a treatment plan may change over time if it is no longer working.
+However, chemotherapy is rarely used to treat meningioma for the reasons outlined under Treatment overview (above).
+But, researchers are studying this form of treatment.

 The side effects of chemotherapy depend on the individual and the dose used, but they can include fatigue, risk of infection, nausea and vomiting, hair loss, loss of appetite, and diarrhea.
 These side effects usually go away once treatment is finished.